kulttuuri/SlackNotifications/README.md

 $wgSlackIncludePageUrls = true;
 // If this is true, users will get additional links in the notification message (block | groups | talk | contribs).
 $wgSlackIncludeUserUrls = true;
+// If this is true, all minor edits made to articles will not be submitted to Slack.
+$wgSlackIgnoreMinorEdits = false;
 ```

 ### Actions to notify of